mit-rss/intro_to_ros/README.md

 2. Record a ~10-second bag file of your laser scan data and call the file `fake_scan_bag.bag`, save it in `ros_exercises/rosbag`.
 3. Again, push your code, bag file, screenshot, and any supporting files with an appropriate commit message.

 Note: You should get an error in RViz that says "No tf data.
 Actual error: Fixed Frame [map] does not exist".
-This will not affect your visualization of the laser scan; however, if you would like, you can run `rosrun tf static_transform_publisher 0 0 0 0 0 0 1 map base_link 10` in a separate terminal window to link `map` to your TF tree.
+This will not affect your visualization of the laser scan; however, if you would like, you can run `ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 1 map base_link` in a separate terminal window to link `map` to your TF tree.
+You'll see more about this in Question 9.

 **If you are failing this test make sure you have these files in your ```ros_exercises``` directory**: